 Even now, for ten minutes a day I play online typing games to test my writing speed and provide feedback on how efficient I am a typist.
 It’s a great way to master the skill of getting your word count up.
 Check out 10FastFingers or Key Hero.

 The position of your body has a lot to do with typing speed and efficiency.
 If you slouch in your chair you’ll cramp up and find it hard to concentrate.
 Here is how you should position yourself:

 - Make sure that you are sitting up straight — don’t lean or hunch over towards the desk.

 - Position your elbows at right angles to the keyboard — avoid bending your arms upwards or downwards.

 - Properly position your fingers on the keyboard.

 Buy a Standing Desk

-It’s scientifically proven that the standing desk has major benefits for our health.
+It’s scientifically proven that the standing desk has major benefits for your health.
+Standing gives you higher energy levels and better blood flow.
 But that’s not all!
-It also boosts productivity and, you guessed it, makes us more efficient at typing.
-Primarily, we feel great if we are standing—higher energy levels and better blood flow.
+It also boosts productivity and makes us more efficient when typing.

 Writing faster will not only allow you to finish your book’s first draft faster, it’ll make you quicker at all forms of writing.
 You’ll be speedier at composing emails, recommendation letters, cover letters, social media posts and articles.
 Writing is also closely related to thinking.
 Being a faster and clearer writer will make you a faster and clearer thinker.